RubyRue888/PROJECT-Landing-page/README.md

 # PROJECT-Landing-page
-Creating a landing page using HTML plus CSS.
+Creating a landing page using HTML and CSS.